 Bloomington Vascular Surgery practice is under Bloomington Medical Services.
 We are part of a larger, trusted institution, the Wooster Community Hospital Health System.

-Cardiovascular Services in Wooster, OH
+Vascular Services in Wooster, OH

 We look forward to serving you!